 - Make sure your hands are entirely clean when handling the salmon.

-- Use a clean storage container that has not been used for other food or has subsequently been washed.
+- Use a clean storage container that has not been used for other types of food or has subsequently been washed.

 - Ensure that you are using an air-tight container.

-- Do not store salmon in a container with other meats, whether or not they have been cooked.
+- Do not store salmon in a container with other types of meat, whether or not they have been cooked.

 - Do not store cooked salmon underneath or directly next to any raw meat.